2015 Lafayette shooting: Mental health issues

-Prior to the shooting
+Behaviour immediately prior to the shooting

 Houser is said to have entered Louisiana around July 2 or 3 and spent his time exploring the state along Interstate 10, apparently searching for a location to attack.
 During the week of July 13, he visited a food bank in Lake Charles twice and requested aid from them.
 He had been at the Grand 16 theater at least once before, and had also visited several other movie theaters in the state.
 According to witnesses at one theater, he was dressed up to look like a woman and was behaving erratically.
 He also appeared to have made some getaway plans.

 Houser's only known connection to Lafayette was an uncle who once lived there, but died in 1980.
 It was believed by investigators that he was traveling to Texas and Lafayette was simply a stopping point.

 On July 27, The Hollywood Reporter reported that investigators believed he chose to commit the shooting in a theater playing Trainwreck due to its feminist themes and characters, as well as its lead actress's Jewish background.
 He was said to have been a misogynist and praised the actions of Adolf Hitler on online message boards.
 An investigation by the SPLC into the shooter's social media posts revealed that he was a supporter of the Greek far-right political party Golden Dawn, former Klansman David Duke, the Westboro Baptist Church, antisemitism, the aforementioned Adolf Hitler and Timothy McVeigh as well as asking on an online forum where he could join white power groups.
 Additionally, he praised the Charleston church shooter Dylann Roof and stated that he was "green but good" and "But thanks for the wake up call Dylann" as well as expressing homophobic, misogynistic, and racist anti-black sentiments in his journal.